manegit1996/appiumProjectFramework/README.md

    - Install TestNG plugin in Your Eclipse IDE:
      Help -> Install new Software -> add -> location: https://testng.org/testng-eclipse-update-site/

-   - Create a new folder somewhere on your machine.
-   - Open cmd/terminal and navigate to that folder.
-   - Clone the repository using the following command (copy the path from the GitHub repository, either using https or ssh):
-     ```
-     git clone [repository_path]
-     ```
    - Open a new terminal and install Homebrew on iOS (if You don't have):
      ```
      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"